7 Signs Your Fridge is Dying

-3. You’re Frequently Needing to Defrost the Freezer
+3. You Need to Frequently Defrost the Freezer

 Most homes have a fridge-freezer duo now, and if your freezer is starting to resemble an icy wonderland, it might be on the way out.
 If you find you’re having to chip away at ice to get to that packet of peas in the back, the first thing you’ll want to do is defrost the freezer.
 If you find the ice has built back up again not too long after, this is a sign your fridge is dying.